Link

 Google Groups is our main tool for grouping people around an email address.
 Just to give some example, we use them either to send an email to a specific group of people, to invite a whole team to a meeting or to share a document to a product group.

-Due to Google Groups emails are widely use in the Product team, we have to create them following a pattern that makes them self descriptive.
+Due to Google Groups emails are widely use in the Tech team, we have to create them following a pattern that makes them self descriptive.
 It is important that they can be reachable.

 To avoid complexity when adding a name to a Google Group email, we will use the same pattern used on the org-chart-9000.